voting-tools/pref_voting/README.md

 prof = generate_profile(3, 4) # create a profile with 3 candidates and 4 voters
-split_cycle(prof) # returns the sorted list of winning candidates split_cycle.display(prof) # display the winning candidates
+split_cycle(prof) # returns the sorted list of winning candidates split_cycle.display(prof) # displays the winning candidates

 ```

+Additional notebooks that demonstrate how to use the package can be found in the [howto directory](https://github.com/voting-tools/pref_voting/tree/main/howto)

 Consult the documentation [https://pref-voting.readthedocs.io](https://pref-voting.readthedocs.io) for a complete overview of the package.

-Additional notebooks that demonstrate how to use the package can be found in the [howto directory](https://github.com/voting-tools/pref_voting/tree/main/howto)

 ## Testing